 If you have shifted your business to Singapore and you don’t have any physical property, then you can choose to operate from a virtual office.
 Several vendors provide virtual office spaces.
 You need to pay for a monthly retainership, and they will help you to receive all your business letters and notices.
 They operate as a mail forwarding intermediator.
 In recent times, it is a fact that several organizations are opting for virtual office services than establishing their own office permanently.

 If you are planning to set up an office in Singapore, then you need to have a director on board who belongs to Singapore.
 The Director should be a resident of Singapore.
-The guidelines don’t end here.
-The Director also needs to have the following requisites.

 The company needs to appoint a secretary for the job.
 The company secretary has a significant role to be played according to the compliance rules and regulation of Singapore.
 Moreover, the office of the company secretary must not remain vacant for more than a period of 6 months.
 If the Director is not the sole Director of the company, then he or she can play the role of the company secretary.
 However, he/she should be a resident of Singapore.